 - Add sautéed kale to your omelettes, frittatas, pasta or pizza

-- Bake kale leaves in the oven for a crispy, healthy snack (see recipe below)
+- Bake kale leaves in the oven for a crispy, healthy snack

-The next time you’re craving potato chips, try these crispy kale chips instead.
+The next time you’re craving potato chips, try these Crispy Kale Chips instead.
 These chips are light, nutritious and a cinch to make.
-Roasting the kale leaves gives them a nice nutty flavor- they’re a great way to get kids and picky eaters to eat their leafy vegetables!
-This recipe simply calls for salt but you can sprinkle on whatever spices you like to add different flavors.
+Roasting the kale leaves gives them a nice nutty flavor- they’re a great way to get kids and picky eaters to eat their leafy, green veggies!

 - 1 bunch curly or Tuscan kale (10-12 ounces)

-- 1 ½ tablespoons olive oil
+- 2 tablespoons olive oil

-- Kosher salt
+- 1 teaspoon kosher salt

-Preheat oven to 325 degrees.
+- Preheat oven to 300°F.

-Rinse and dry the kale leaves.
+- Rinse and dry the kale leaves.
 Make sure the leaves are completely dry so that they crisp up nicely in the oven.
 Remove the stems and ribs, then cut or tear the leaves into large pieces.
 Toss the kale pieces in a large bowl with the olive oil and mix with your hands to make sure all of the pieces are coated.
 Season with salt.